KaiHaskell/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+   Adaptive uses premade static layouts to give the best viewing experience for websites, whereas responsive scales fluidly to the size of the screen.

 2. Describe what it means to be mobile first vs desktop first.

+   Mobile first is the process of sketching/designing your website from smaller layouts (mobile)up to larger layouts (desktop), instead of vice versa.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+   It gives our text a font size of 10px, which is easy to scale off of for our styling needs (e.g , 1.6 rem is 16px)

 4. How would you describe preprocessing to someone new to CSS?

+   Preprocessing is writing shortcuts in your code, then having a machine translate those shortcuts to something that websites understand.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+   I love mixins.
+Saves so much time.
+Currently the most trouble I have with preprocessing is keeping my .less files organized, but I understand that it will be useful for large projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.